 Sarah Collins Rudolph – We’re all familiar with the story of the Four Little Girls who were killed in the 1963 bombing of the 16th Street Baptist Church in Birmingham Alabama.
 However, there were five little girls who were injured, four died but one remained.
 Sarah Collins Rudolph is the fifth little girl who was injured in the 1963 bombing.
 Her story touches my heart because she was blinded and there is nothing like losing your eyes.
 In 1963, the Ku Klux Klan bombed the 16th Street Baptist Church in Birmingham, Alabama.
 Sarah Collins Rudolph survived the blast, but her sister Addie Mae and three other girls were killed.
 Today, Sarah still struggles with the aftermath of the bombing.

-Virgil Lamar Ware – Speaking of the 16th Street Bombing, Virgil Lamar Ware is a name we don’t hear very often or probably never did.
+Virgil Lamar Ware – Emmett Till wasn’t the only youngin who perished in that day.
+Virgil Lamar Ware is a name we don’t hear very often or probably never did.
 At 13, Virgil was riding on the handlebars of his brother’s bicycle on September 15, 1963 when he was fatally shot by white teenagers.
 The white youths had come from a segregationist rally held in the aftermath of the Sixteenth Street Baptist Church bombing.
+Talk about six degrees of separation (Six degrees of separation is the theory that any person on the planet can be connected to any other person on the planet through a chain of acquaintances that has no more than five intermediaries.)

 Lamar Smith – We have all heard of Emmett Till who was murdered August 28 of 1955.
 What we don’t hear a lot about is the murder of Lamar Smith just two and a half weeks earlier of this same year.
 On August 13, 1955 in Brookhaven, Mississippi, a man named Lamar Smith was shot dead on the courthouse lawn by a white man in broad daylight while dozens of people watched.
 The killer was never indicted because no one would admit they saw a white man shoot a black man.